 Everyone preparing to apply to business school should know about the two best GMAT forums—which also happen to be two of the best GMAT communities in general:

 1. GMAT Club

-How the forums work: a GMAT expert’s perspective
+How these GMAT communities work: a GMAT expert’s perspective

 If you start poking around on GMAT Club, feel free to look me up (username: mikemcgarry) and ask for my help.
-I encourage you to check out the forums, and if you have any questions, feel free to ask in the comment section below.
+In any case, I encourage you to make regular use of these GMAT communities in your studies — if you have any questions, feel free to ask in the comment section below.

 Editor’s Note: This post was originally published in March 2013 and has been updated for freshness, accuracy, and comprehensiveness.